 What does jackfruit taste like?

-Young jackfruit, the kind we’re using in this recipe, is bland in taste.
-It has a very faint sour smell, but not in a bad way — and only before you cook it.
-It could be the brine, which you should rinse off before handling the jackfruit.
+Young jackfruit, the kind we’re using in this recipe, is mostly bland in taste.
+It has a very faint sour smell— not in a bad way—that completely disappears after you cook it.
+(If you’re using canned jackfruit, that’s probably a result of residual brine, which you should take care to rinse off before continuing.)
+In the end, the way it tastes comes down to how you cook it!
+Except for yellow or ripe jackfruit, sweet and sticky and better in desserts.

 What’s the texture of jackfruit?

-Even though it looks kind of like shredded meat, it’s not chewy at all.
-It’s soft and melts in your mouth.
-Plus, it’s super easy on the stomach.
+Even though it looks kind of like shredded meat, it’s not chewy at all—after you cook it.
+It’s soft and melts in your mouth, and it’s super easy on the stomach.

 Different ways to use jackfruit:

-Again, since it’s not a protein source, it has to be used in meals with other ingredients — otherwise, you might be hungry later!
+Again, since it’s not a protein source, it should be combined with enough additional protein to create a satisfying meal—otherwise, you might be hungry later!

 Here’s a list of dishes that you can easily incorporate jackfruit into: